CavernCrawlers/CavernCrawlers.github.io/Warrior-Mage.md

 - **Armor Training**: Light and Medium Armor, Buckler and Shield
 - **Weapon Training**: Any 4 groups

+## Equipment
+- a Warrior's Pack, a Mage's Pack or an Explorer's Pack
+- 4d6sp

 ## Class Abilities
 ### Exhausting Magic
 If you fail an **Invocation** check, you may increase the check total by +3 per level of **Exhaustion** gained.